 Funnily enough, many restaurants and grocery stores that offer sushi use horseradish as an alternative in this paste due to the cost of wasabi.
 Horseradish is dyed green either with food coloring or spinach to match the natural color of wasabi in this case.

 As with using wasabi, wasabi paste adds spiciness to dishes.
 You can use this swap in salad dressings and marinades.
 It’s easier to find than wasabi, and most grocery stores offer it in their Asian aisle.

 Since wasabi paste has additional ingredients, it will not pair well with all recipes.
 This swap also provides a green color to dishes which can seem unappealing in specific recipes.

-Use in a 1:1 ratio as a swap.
+Use in a 1:1 ratio when swapping wasabi paste for horseradish.

 Ginger is another excellent substitute for horseradish that will provide a slightly spicy flavor.
 However, it also has a bitter taste and citrus-like flavor.
 If you’re only looking for an easy swap to add some heat, ginger works well.